adjtomo/seisflows/docs/instructions_remote.rst

         ./configure FC=ifort
         make all

-If there are no compilation errors, then proceed to the next step.
+If there are no compilation errors, then it is okay to proceed to the next step.

 6. Set up FWI checkerboard test